The Australian Innovation Index

 The AII will initially provide a benchmark of the innovation metrics for Australian states and territories and, in subsequent years, present useful metrics for government strategy and policy development.
 This, in turn, will improve governments’ decision-making capacity.
 Importantly, the AII will afford direct comparisons of individual indicators over time, allowing performance to be tracked.

-The state-by-state information on the various indices will assist the decision-making of those who wish to invest in and/or trade with Australia.
+The state-by-state information on the various indices will assist the decision-making of those who wish to invest in and/or trade with and within Australia.
 The rankings in the AII will also help drive efficiencies through generating friendly competition between Australian states and territories.

 Innovation Science Australia’s vision is for Australia to be ‘counted within the top tier of innovation nations, known and respected for its excellence in science, research and commercialisation’ by 2030.
 Innovate Australia believes the AII will be part of Australia’s proactive response to current technological, social and environmental issues, and help position Australia as the undisputed leader of innovation in the world.